Poem, Wordle

 Is that a fact?
 Excellent!
 Our usual boxman is out tonight – some nonsense about his wife having a baby.
 You’ll be Jake’s boxman.”
 Sid had no idea he just opened the door for us.
 Jake winked at me on the way out to the floor.

 At 3:00 AM Jake and I went down the service elevator for a smoke break.
 An hour later we were on a train headed to a little desert town out west called Las Vegas with nothing but the clothes on our backs and a whole lot of dough.
-Along the way I dyed my signature platinum locks auburn and bought myself a plain dress.
+Along the way I dyed my platinum locks auburn and bought myself a plain dress.
 We changed our names, kept our noses clean and landed jobs in a greasy spoon, cautiously but consistently making a buck.
 We shacked up in a room in the back and our salary included a bed and three squares a day.
 We bided our time until at last we caught a break – Jake bought an old casino and slowly brought it back to life.
-We started living the good life.
-We didn’t look back and Sid never found us.
+We started living large; we didn’t look back and Sid never found us.
 We heard through the grapevine he kicked the bucket trying to screw some chippy young enough to be his daughter.
 As Jake liked to say “The only way to go!”

 A couple years later I mailed four grand in plain brown packages to Jasper and Marcellus.
 Inside was a card signed with a single ‘S’; they’d know.
 I had a sweet spot for those two big galoots and they always kept their mouths zipped; it was the least I could do.